joabara/Iridium-Crypto-Trader/README.md

     --------------------------------------

-What this readout shows is that the BTC/USD bot was able to accumulate around 25,000 USD worth of BTC by making some smart trades and only spending a net of 9,000 USD.
-The bot, on paper, was able to double its asset value by adding 5100 USD in value.
+What this readout shows is that the BTC/USD bot was able to accumulate around 25,000 USD worth of BTC by making some smart trades and only spending a net of 8,846.35 USD.
+The bot, on paper, was able to double its asset value by adding 5071.68 USD in value.

 However, this would not be a true performance readout.
 It is important to note that during this time period, the price of BTC/USD did increase quite drastically.
 We need to able to compare the performance of the strategy vs the holdout (i.e if we didn't do anything).

-In conclusion, the algorithm was able to create ~ 1482.68 USD in net value, an incremental improvement rate of about 20%.
+In conclusion, the algorithm was able to create 1482.68 USD in incremental net value, an incremental improvement rate of about 9.61%.

 #### Resilience to Decreasing Prices